 Also be aware, that some companies, especially the larger ones may not be able to accommodate short payment terms despite your requests for administration reasons or some may even dictate how many days credit they get from their suppliers.

-Step 3: Change the Branding
+Step 3: Change the Branding of the Self Employed Invoice Template

-I’ve set the template up with my brand colours, so you’ll want to change them to match your own branding.
+I’ve set the basic template up with my brand colours, so you’ll want to change them to match your own branding.

 In fact, depending on how confident you are with google sheets you can add almost any parts of your branding you like.